 After more use on a variety of small rides and events (totaling over 1000 miles over a couple of years) I can tell you that I still like this saddle, but it is not my favorite saddle.
 On the plus side it is durable and weatherproof, reasonably light weight, has a nice look and is well made.
 On the negative side it simply is not as comfortable as a well cared for leather saddle.
 I have also seen examples on other Cambium saddles (not my own) of surface wear that created a very slick surface once that impregnated cotton material was abraded away.
 This was on the saddle of a touring cyclist that came through my town last year.
 He had perhaps 5000 miles on that Cambium and it appeared to have worn excessively.
 This cyclist often rode in clothing other than cycling shorts which may have accelerated the wear, but the result was not good.

-I think the qualities and characteristics of this saddle have been pretty well revealed at this point.
+I think the qualities and characteristics of this saddle have been pretty well revealed to me by now.
 I do not expect to discover anything new or telling about the saddle at this point.
+The way that the saddle sits when it is new will not change much, with the exception of abrasion to the surface.
+This may result, after several thousand miles of use, in a slippery seating surface.
+Brooks may address this in future models but in the early generations of these saddles, surface wear is an issue.
 If you have not been satisfied with leather saddles that you have used in the past then this might be an option for you.
-But, if you have had good luck with traditional leather saddles then I think you will find that this saddle may not meet your expectations.
+But, if you have had good luck with traditional leather saddles then I think you will find that this saddle may not quite meet your expectations.
 Traditional or modern, that is essentially the question.
 Which one are you?